sc-ventures/cloudbreak-documentation/docs/aws-create.md

 #### File System

-HDP uses HDFS as the default filesystem and it supports accessing the Amazon S3 object store through the S3A connector.

-If you would like to access S3 through the S3A connector, you must configure access to S3 trough an instance profile.
+If you would like to access S3 from your cluster, you must configure access to S3 trough an instance profile.
 For instructions, refer to [Configuring Access to S3](aws-data.md#configuring-access-to-s3).

 {!docs/common/create-adv-4.md!}